Economy of Tamil Nadu: Agriculture and livestock

 Tamil Nadu has historically been an agricultural state, while its advances in other fields transformed the state into being an industrialized and innovation based economy, leading to competition for land and its resources.
 Agriculture is heavily dependent on the river water and monsoon rains.
 The perennial rivers are Palar, Cheyyar, Ponnaiyar, Kaveri, Meyar, Bhavani, Amaravathi, Vaigai, Chittar and Tamaraparani.
 Non-perennial rivers include the Vellar, Noyyal, Suruli, Siruvani, Gundar, Vaipar, Valparai and Varshali.
+Tamil Nadu ranks first in Cloves production with 1,059 metric tons in the year 2022.
 Tamil Nadu is the highest producer of bananas and coconuts in the whole country.
 It is also a leading state in production of other crops such as sugarcane, cotton, kambu, maize, rye, groundnut and oil seeds.
 At present, Tamil Nadu is India's 4th largest producer of rice behind West Bengal, Uttar Pradesh and Punjab Tamil Nadu is the home to Dr. M. S. Swaminathan, known as the "father of the Green Revolution" in India.
 The state is one of the major producers of turmeric in India.